IndigoUnited/js-promtie/README.md

 .then(promtie.each(feedUnicorns));
 ```

-You can also use each util separately without requiring the whole promtie.
+You can also use each util separately without requiring all the utils.
 This is the recomended way to use it.

 ```javascript
 import { each, map } from 'promtie';